ademhoxha/mongodb-repository/README.md

 [![npm](https://nodei.co/npm/mongodb-repository-wmf.png)](https://www.npmjs.com/package/mongodb-repository-wmf)

-*A fine JavaScript module for using on the fly created repositories based on mongoose and designed over the JavaScript promises API*.
+*A fine JavaScript (and TypeScript) module for using on the fly created repositories based on mongoose and designed over the JavaScript promises API*.

 You don’t have to write an implementation of the repository you have just to use an **on the fly generated one**.